What is a DEXA scan?

 A large scanning machine is passed over the body, emitting a low-dose X-ray beam to measure bone density in your skeleton.
 The device can scan various body parts, but the most common areas examined are the hip, spine, and wrist.

 Scans take a short time, perhaps five minutes – depending on the body part being scanned.
-There is no need to wait in the hospital, and you can go home after the scan.
+There is no need to wait in the hospital; you can go home after the scan.

 What do DEXA scan results mean?

-Bone density has a healthy-level’ score’ – a number which varies on age, ethnicity, and gender.
-The DEXA scan will give you a specific score, too, and the difference between the expected healthy score and your DEXA result is called the T score.
+Bone density has a healthy level score, which varies depending on age, ethnicity, and gender.
+The DEXA scan will also give you a specific score, and the difference between the expected healthy score and your DEXA result is called the T score.

 T scores are classified like this:

 These results will give a fair indication of bone strength but cannot tell whether you will get a fracture.
-Some people, even with average bone density, can experience a fracture at some point.
+Some people, even with average bone density, can sometimes experience a fracture.

-Your doctor will look at your results after the test and take into account risk factors before deciding on a course of treatment or deciding if it is necessary.
+Your doctor will review your test results and consider risk factors before deciding on a course of treatment or whether it is necessary.